 One way to solve this problem is by using SQL Server 2012 Feature Pack.
 To do this, go to the link of SQL Server 2012 Feature Pack, download and install (in order) the items:

-If you get an error message like “A network error occurred while trying to read from the file ..”, this feature is already installed.
+If you receive an error message like “A network error occurred while attempting to read from the file ..”, it means that this feature is already installed.

 Using SQL Server Data Tools for Visual Studio 2013